 There are two ways to fund invoices: invoice factoring or financing.
 The first way is through a sale, and is also known as invoice factoring.
 So how does factoring work?
 Invoices can be sold to a factoring company in exchange for immediate payment.
 The second way is by using receivables to secure a revolving line of credit.
-This is invoice financing, although it’s sometimes mistakenly referred to as an invoice factoring loan, factoring loan, or as invoice loans.
+This is invoice financing, although it’s sometimes mistakenly referred to as an invoice factoring loan, factoring loan, invoice lending, factoring lending, or as invoice loans.

 Wondering to yourself, “what does invoice factoring mean”?
 Invoice factoring for small business is a preferred financing method because it works by advancing money you’ve already earned.
 You don’t have to present a business plan, pass credit checks, or otherwise jump through hoops that have traditionally made it difficult for new and small businesses to get funded.
 By factoring invoices with FundThrough, you can collect on your invoices immediately instead of waiting 30, 60, or 90 days for clients to pay.
 FundThrough waits on the payment for factored invoices for you.